---

 | `-p`, `--project <PROJECT>` | Sentry project slug.
 Can also be set via `SENTRY_PROJECT`. |

 | `--selective` | Mark the upload as a subset.
-Use when sharding snapshot generation across parallel jobs. |
+Use when uploading only a portion of your snapshots (for example, affected tests only). |

 | `--diff-threshold <THRESHOLD>` | Float between `0.0` and `1.0`.
 Sentry only reports images as changed if the percentage of changed pixels exceeds this value. |